Let Girls Be Girls

 "Kids should be allowed to be kids, not be forced into mini adulthood when they're far too young physically and emotionally."
 Fords

-Like many others, we're worried about the long-term impact of this trend.
+Like many others, we're worried about the long-term impact of this trend

-• It introduces children to the world of adult sexuality, when elsewhere we are rightly encouraging them to resist the pressure to become sexually active at a young age
+• introduces children to the world of adult sexuality, when elsewhere we are rightly encouraging them to resist the pressure to become sexually active at a young age

-• It tells girls in particular that the most important quality they need is 'sexiness', and not cleverness, sportiness, application or ambition
+• tells girls in particular that the most important quality they need is 'sexiness', and not cleverness, sportiness, application or ambition

 Why retailers?

-Fast forward a few months, and we’re absolutely delighted that so many high-street names have decided to take the lead on this very important issue.
-Plenty of retailers, including Boden, Startright, House of Fraser, Mothercare and Asda signed up to ‘Let Girls Be Girls’ almost immediately, and other big names – John Lewis, Tesco, M&S, Bhs, Boots, Zara, and Next amongst others - followed close behind.
+Of course, the premature sexualisation of children is not driven only by retail and marketing.
+Music, TV, pop promos, newspapers and lad's mags are all in the dock – but turning back the tide of pop culture felt like a big ask, even for Mumsnetters.
+We did think, though, that we could let retailers know how we felt about this development - so, in February 2010, we wrote to them, asking them to do their bit to help reverse this trend.
+We were absolutely delighted that so many high-street names agreed to take the lead on this very important issue.
+Plenty of retailers, including Boden, Startright, House of Fraser, Mothercare and Asda signed up to 'Let Girls Be Girls' almost immediately, and other big names – John Lewis, Tesco, M&S, Bhs, Boots, Zara, and Next among others - followed close behind.

 Let Girls Be Girls is a rolling campaign: new products are hitting the shops all the time, and there are still plenty of retailers who haven’t yet signed up.